coderlore/coderlore/README.md

 ### Hi there 👋, my name is Laurie
 #### FullStack Developer
 I love building websites and various projects on my spare time.
-I'm currently learing fullstack development through The Odin Project, which is an Open Source resource.
+I'm currently learning fullstack development through The Odin Project, which is an Open Source resource.
 I've also been learning through other tutorials and putting these skills into practice.

 Skills: JS / HTML / CSS / Python